icallas/Social-Media/README.md

 # iSocial

 ## Context
-iSocial is a modern social network offering a comprehensive range of features expected from a social platform.
+iSocial is a modern social network offering a range of features expected from a social platform.
 The application allows users to create content, interact with other users, and manage their profiles.
 It also includes moderation and administration tools for efficient platform management.

 ## Features
 The iSocial project provides the following features: